mascaretti/paperitivo/content/posts/posting-guide.md

 weight: 2
 ---

-_Brief guide to add blog post to Paperinik's blog_
+_Short tutorial on how to create blog posts for paperinik._

 The website is hosted in a [Github repository](https://github.com/mascaretti/paperitivo).
 To allow contribution from everyone, we will use the standard git collaborative framework based on forks and pull requests.